movabletype/mt-plugin-central-authentication-service/README.md

 to be more precise, if you use the plugin with GlobalJavascript global template, You have to modify the template in a line.

-Find `mtSignIn` function, and modify the line below
+Find `mtSignIn` function, and modify the line below:

     var url = '<$mt:CGIPath$><$mt:CommunityScript>?__mode=login&blog_id=<$mt:BlogID$>';